futurepixels/futurepixels.co.uk/content/cv.md

 As a Lead Software Engineer, I strive to ensure the correct approach for the end user is delivered whilst providing business value.
 I am a positive and motivational person who likes to lead a team to build products around motivated individuals and give them the environment and support they need along with the trust to get the task completed.
 This is done with open communication and utilising the best of peoples skill sets.

-My current way of working are Lean but have recently started to implement Agile methodologies to strengthen my ways of working.
+My current way of working is Lean, but have also implemented Agile methodologies to strengthen my ways of working.
 By working with both the product owner and user experience, we work out the effort vs the value collaboratively and ensure there is no wastage.
 The value is then delivered fast enough to enable us to learn from the feature whilst also engineered to a quality for ease of adapting when we go through our learnings.

 Documentation is a first class citizen, as is test driven design and quality assurance.
 Dealing with micro front ends, you can quickly have many to manage so documenting domain knowledge specific to it can help when context switching.
 This allows the team to have the ability to work on a small codebase quickly, effectively and deliver value quickly.